 The Committee has explicitly stated that under Article 12 of the ICESCR, the State has a 'special obligation to provide those who do not have sufficient means with the necessary health insurance and healthcare facilities'.
 The IHREC notes that the State's plan to introduce a system of free GP care by 2015 and Universal Health Insurance (UHI) by 2019 has been subject to delays and priority has been given to introduce initial 'concrete steps' while conducting a scoping exercise and initial costing analysis to inform further Government action.
 The enactment of legislation introducing free GP care for children under the age of six years is a welcome first step to implementing a system of universal health care as is the proposed introduction of free GP care for people over the age of 70 in 2015.
-These moves will bring the State one step closer to realising a system of universal health care while at the same time providing preventive health care services in line with the Covenant.
+These moves will bring the State one step closer to realising a system of universal health care which, if designed and implemented correctly, will be beneficial in ensuring access and affordability to health care while at the same time providing preventive health care services in line with the Covenant.
 Affordable primary health care for those on low incomes not only ensures equitable access to services but also proves more cost-effective in the long-term as patients will be less likely to postpone seeking treatment thus ensuring more positive health outcomes as well as less expensive treatment.